-The intense deep study of my own body has allowed me understand and address many complex body issues people come to me with, because I empirically know my body through the vast networking and function of connective tissue.
+The intense deep study of my own body has allowed me to understand and address many complex body issues people come to me with because I empirically know my body through the vast networking and function of connective tissue.
 For example, I am not a specialist in gastroenterology but have amazing results in helping people with complex digestive issues.
-I believe this is possible to do because I understand the substance comprises the organs of the digestive system and I know how this tissue behaves.
+I believe this is possible to do because I understand the substance that comprises the organs of the digestive system, and I know how this tissue behaves.

 I’d like to take a moment and talk a little about the distinction between understanding the function and the behavior of a thing.
-When we talk about understanding functio,n we generally agree that we can describe observable facts about the object we are discussing.
+When we talk about understanding function, we generally agree that we can describe observable facts about the object we are discussing.
 For example, I go to Starbucks every day on my way to work.
-When I sit and drink my coffee, I observe another woman who also comes to get coffee everyday.
-If I were to talk about “function”, I would describe the observable facts: she’s blonde, she wears green tennis shoes, she wears designer sunglasses, she carries the same notebook everyday, and she has a tiny dog that like to nip and peoples feet.
+When I sit and drink my coffee, I observe another woman who also comes to get coffee every day.
+If I were to talk about “function”, I would describe the observable facts: she’s blonde, she wears green tennis shoes, she wears designer sunglasses, she carries the same notebook every day, and she has a tiny dog that likes to nip and peoples feet.
 While this is a lot of information about her appearance, these observable facts do not begin to tell me anything about who she is.